 No matter where you operate, there are amazing customer success professionals out there who can prove to be your next best hire.

 In addition to relevant work experience, ensure your potential candidates have great people and organizational skills.
+Moreover, check if they know what are work ethics and work ethic skills.

 Based on the particular position that you are hiring for, you can look for specific soft skills in the candidate.
 For example, if you are hiring a customer success manager, you can look out for leadership, problem-solving, patience, effective communication, and other soft skills.
-Similarly,

 2. Know the Right Team Size